Rio's Walsh is mining's smiling face

 When Sam Walsh decided to offer every Aboriginal teenager who passed year 10 at school a traineeship with Rio Tinto, nervous executives cautioned him against the move.
-The fear was it would open the floodgates for a mass of applications, and subsequent disappointment.

 "I said, 'lets do the numbers'," Walsh recalled.